Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-batch.md

 The OData spec allows for numerous operations per $batch request, however the Analytics service limits each $batch request to a single query.
 The Analytics $batch endpoint is also read-only, no change sets may be published to it.

 ### When to use $batch queries
 Use $batch requests when you are in danger of exceeding the browser's limit on URL length.
-Many modern browsers these limits and exceeding them can result in undesired behavior.
+Many modern browsers have these limits and exceeding them can result in undesirable behavior.
 Using a $batch request allows long queries to be issued against the Analytics service as the OData query is delivered in a POST body.
 You may use $batch requests for all your queries, though GET requests are slightly faster.

 ## $batch request example
 ### Request